 This designer hybrid was created due to the desire to have a healthier dog.

 Considering they have virtually no known health conditions linked to the breed, then it seems as if this was a success.

 This may be a large and imposing dog, but they love to chill, so be prepared for them to try to do so by your side.

 Physical Traits of the Golden Indian Dog

 From a physical point of view, it is difficult to determine exactly what they will be like since they re a hybrid breed.
-It all depends on which genes are the strongest from the two of them.
+It all depends on which genes are the strongest of the two of them.

 Generally, this is a muscular and rather athletic looking dog that is quite imposing in its size.
-It’s legs are particularly strong and the overall sense is that this is indeed a powerful dog.
+Its legs are particularly strong and the overall sense is that this is indeed a powerful dog.

 Facially, it has a muzzle and ears that are from the Retriever while they also have round brown eyes that often have a rather gentle look about them.